mardiros/blacksmith/docs/source/user/glossary.rst

       the client.
 It should be reuse in the resource declaration.

    client-side service discovery
-      The term:`service registry` is called by the client to find a host of a service.
+      The :term:`service registry` is called by the client to find a host of a service.

    Consul